-The only way to accomplish these goals is to have a current and valid will.
+The only way to accomplish your planned giving goals is to have a current and valid will.

 - Distribute hard-earned assets the way you want. - Save time, money, and unnecessary hassle for your heirs. - Choose whom you want to manage your affairs if you are unable to do so. - Support charitable causes you care about as part of your legacy.